newx/solusvm/README.markdown

 ------------

-SolusVM was originally written by [jmazzi](https://github.com/site5/jmazzi) for internal use at Site5 LLC.
+SolusVM was originally written by [jmazzi](https://github.com/site5/jmazzi) for internal use at Site5.com.
 Additional contributors are [listed on GitHub](https://github.com/site5/solusvm/graphs/contributors).

 Tests